Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Error analysis for root-tracking for RD

 \subsection{Local Lipschitz constants of high-order implicit derivatives}

-The discussion in Section \ref{sub:computational-difficulty-of-RTRD} shows that it need not be possible to bound Taylor method's local Lipschitz constants uniformly.
-At the other side of the same coin, using a fixed order and step size in Algorithm \ref{algo:taylor-method-for-RD-root-tracking} is computationally inefficient, \ref{part:how-and-what}.\ref{sub:efficient-RD-root-tracking}. cf., Figure \ref{fig:7-points-example}.
+The previous Subsection \ref{sub:computational-difficulty-of-RTRD} shows that it need not be possible to bound Taylor method's local Lipschitz constants uniformly.
+In the same token, using a fixed order and step size in Algorithm \ref{algo:taylor-method-for-RD-root-tracking} is computationally inefficient. cf., Figure \ref{fig:7-points-example}, and Section \ref{part:how-and-what}.\ref{sub:efficient-RD-root-tracking} for improvements.
 For both purposes, it is useful to have an estimate of local Lipschitz constants, which we provide below.